88-degrees/Book-of-Changes/appendix02s1.md

 The fourth line is near the fifth, the ruler's place.
 It is a strong line in an even place; but acting according to the will of Heaven or of the ruler, its subject gets his purpose carried out.

 The subject of the fifth line is the great man, the ruler in his right place.
-Hence he is successful, and in the last line, we see p.
-284 how the distress and obstruction are come to an end.
+Hence he is successful, and in the last line, we see [p.
+284](#p-284) how the distress and obstruction are come to an end.
 It was in the order of change that they should do so.

-<a name="fn_202"></a>[284:XIII](#fr_202) The style of 'heaven and fire form Thung Zăn' is such as to suggest the appearance of fire ascending up, blazing to the sky, and uniting with it.
+<a name="fn_202"></a>[284:XIII](#fr_202) The style of 'heaven and fire form [**Tóng Rén ䷌**](e5908ce4babatongren.md)' is such as to suggest the appearance of fire ascending up, blazing to the sky, and uniting with it.
 The application of the symbolism is again perplexing.

-In line 1, the party just issuing from his gate has all the world p.
-285 before him, with which to unite.
+In line 1, the party just issuing from his gate has all the world [p.
+285](#p-285) before him, with which to unite.
 Selfish thoughts disposing to union have no place in him.

 In line 2, union (only) with kindred implies narrowness of mind.
 For line 3, see note on the Text.